RosarioB/kafka-clients/README.md

   To run the container with the previous image we can execute `docker run  --rm -d --network confluent_kafka --name streams rosariob/streams:v2`

-After we have executed the streams application we can test it by running the producer in a similar way to the streams applications itself.
+To verify that the data is generated correctly we can get inside the broker container:

+`docker exec -it broker bash` and the launch a consumer subscribed to the topic `vehicle-positions-oper-47` :

+`kafka-console-consumer --bootstrap-server broker:9092 --from-beginning --topic vehicle-positions-oper-47 --property print.key=true`